Marriage and Family Therapy

 here to view Graduate Achievement Data.

-Become a family therapist
+Become a marriage and family therapist

-exam, to apply for licensure in Oklahoma and most other states and to enter a doctoral
+Therapy licensing exam, to apply for licensure in Oklahoma and most other states,

-program for further study.
+and to enter a doctoral program for further study.

 Clinical Training